-ON THIS PAGE: You will find out more about the factors that increase the chance of developing this type of cancer.
+ON THIS PAGE: You will find out more about the factors that increase the chance of developing this type of tumor.
 To see other pages, use the menu on the side of your screen.

-A risk factor is anything that increases a person’s chance of developing cancer.
-Although risk factors often influence the development of cancer, most do not directly cause cancer.
-Some people with several risk factors never develop cancer, while others with no known risk factors do.
+A risk factor is anything that increases a person’s chance of developing disease.
+Although risk factors often influence the development of a tumor, most do not directly cause it.
+Some people with several risk factors never develop a tumor, while others with no known risk factors do.
 However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

 To continue reading this guide, use the menu on the side of your screen to select another section.